About AALA

 Donate to AALA

 AALA is a completely volunteer-run organization.
 In order to keep our programs and initiatives strong—and without raising membership dues—we’re asking for your help.
 We are delighted by our growing, diversifying membership and determined to meet their needs in ways that matter.
 Please consider supporting our work today with a gift.
+Please note that any donations made to AALA are non-tax-deductible and will not provide any tax benefits to the donor.

 Contact us at donation@aala.org to learn more.